 Weybridge, Chertsey, Walton on Thames, Egham, Leatherhead, Cobham, Oxshott, Esher, Virginia Waters, Sunninghill, Chobham, Woking, Guildford, Camberley, Farnham and surrounding areas.

-Reading, Ascot, Sunningdale, Windsor, Earley, Wokingham, Crowthorne, Bracknell, Sandhurst, Finchampstead, Winnersh, Twyford, Maidenhead and surrounding areas.
+Reading, Ascot, Sunningdale, Windsor, Slough, Earley, Wokingham, Crowthorne, Bracknell, Sandhurst, Finchampstead, Winnersh, Twyford, Maidenhead, Henley-on-Thames and surrounding areas.

-Basingstoke, Fleet, Hartley Witney, Yateley, Eversley, Farnborough, Tadley, Alton, Odiham, Liphook, Bordon and surrounding areas.
+Basingstoke, Fleet, Hartley Witney, Hook, Yateley, Eversley, Farnborough, Aldershot, Tadley, Alton, Winchester, Odiham, Liphook, Bordon, Petersfield and surrounding areas.